viniciusjssouza/Back-End-Developer-Interview-Questions/README.md

 An Anti-corruption Layer (ACL) is a layer which decouples your model from extenal or legacy models.
 It was suggested/created by Eric Evans in the DDD book, as a way to make your model/bounded context indepenent from external changes, protecting it.

-* Singleton is a design pattern that restricts the instantiation of a class to one single object.
+* **Singleton is a design pattern that restricts the instantiation of a class to one single object.
 Writing a Thread-Safe Singleton class is not so obvious.
-Would you try?
+Would you try?**

+Eager initialization is easy to implement but it may cause resource and CPU time wastage.
+Use it only if cost of initializing a class is less in terms of resources or your program will always need the instance of class.
+By using Static block in Eager initialization we can provide exception handling and also can control over instance.
+Using synchronized we can create singleton class in multi-threading environment also but it can cause slow performance, so we can use Double check locking mechanism.
+Bill Pugh implementation is most widely used approach for singleton classes.
+Most developers prefer it because of its simplicity and advantages.

 * The ability to change implementation without affecting clients is called Data Abstraction.
 Produce and example violating this property, then fix it.
 * Write a snippet of code violating the Don't Repeat Yourself (DRY) principle.
 Then, fix it.
 * How would you deal with Dependency Hell?